©Olivier Papegnies

 2017

-Activities to promote people’s access to basic medical care in the camp
+Providing access to basic healthcare services in the refugee camp

 2018